qingushu/Columbia-CSEE-W4119/DESIGN.md

 A tracker node helps coordinate peer discovery and liveness detection via heartbeat.
 Forks are resolved by adopting the **longest valid chain**.
 The system supports peer joins, departures, and synchronization after temporary disconnection.

-✅ Designed for a minimum of 3 peers communicating over Google Cloud VMs.
+✅ Designed to satisfy project requirements for a minimum of 3 peers communicating over Google Cloud VMs.

 ✅ Each peer acts as both a voter and miner.

 ---